Open your ears.

 Sonic Innovations continues to expand Caramoor’s programming with an annual exhibition of sound art, curated by Stephan Moore, from artists working with sonic materials outside the traditions of concert music.
 Each artist has drawn inspiration from their chosen location, creating work that is mindful of the natural and human-made sounds and systems already present in the environment, while engaging each site’s unique characteristics — be they acoustic, historic, architectural, or natural.

-Our grounds are open for picnicking, walking, and exploring the sound art from 10:00am-4:00pm.
+Our grounds are open for picnicking, walking, and exploring the sound art on most Thursdays – Sundays from 10:00 am to 4:00 pm.
+Please check our calendar for exceptions.
 But please note, that although the gates are open, we cannot guarantee staff will be on-site, and bathrooms may be closed.
-The sound art is no longer available starting November 1.
-We apologize for any inconvenience this may cause.

 Timbre and Frequency (2022)